Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingNonlinearPdes.md

 ---
-title : "Solving Nonlinear Pdes Tutorial"
+title : "Solving Nonlinear Pdes"
-summary: "This tutorial is automatically generated from the file pde/test/tutorials/TestSolvingNonlinearPdesTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "An example showing how to solve a nonlinear elliptic PDE.
+Also includes function-based boundary conditions."
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestSolvingNonlinearPdesTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/pde/test/tutorials/TestSolvingNonlinearPdesTutorial.hpp) at revision [ea156f65b506](https://github.com/Chaste/Chaste/commit/ea156f65b5060d2d711624f573a9ee17d1a6231a).
+Note that the code is given in full at the bottom of the page.

-# An example showing how to solve a nonlinear elliptic PDE.
+## An example showing how to solve a nonlinear elliptic PDE.
 Also includes function-based boundary conditions.

 In this tutorial we show how Chaste can be used to solve nonlinear elliptic PDEs.
 We will solve the PDE div.(u grad u) + 1 = 0, on a square domain, with boundary